From Europe to the Americas, and Africa to Asia, the biggest football stadiums in the world vary in design and capacity.

 Since the MCG has existed for a long time, constant renovation work has been conducted to keep it in tune with modern demands.
 The last major renovation took place in 2006, and it cost a sum of money that many new stadiums would baulk at.

-What are the biggest football stadiums in the world? (not just football)
+What are the largest stadiums in the world? (not just football)

-Now, if we look beyond football, here is an additional list of other stadiums in the world.
+Now, if we look beyond football, here is another list of other stadiums worldwide.
 Note that some of these are multi-purpose venues.

 - Narendra Modi Stadium – 132,000